 “Our communities of color have been over-policed by racially biased practices.
 That has led to a disproportionate amount of unjust arrests for low-level marijuana possession,” Velázquez said.

 “Given the rapidly growing number of states with legal cannabis markets and the steadily increasing support from voters across the political spectrum.
 We expect there could be even more support for ending the failed federal prohibition in this session,” said Aaron Smith, co-founder, and CEO of the National Cannabis Industry Association (NCIA).

 The MORE Act decriminalizes cannabis at the federal level by removing the substance from the Controlled Substances Act.
 It applies retroactively to prior and pending convictions and enables states to set policies.
 The bill also requires federal courts to expunge prior convictions, allows prior offenders to request expungement.
 And requires courts to conduct resentencing hearings for those still under supervision.

 It authorizes the assessment of a 5% sales tax on cannabis and cannabis products to create an Opportunity Trust Fund, which includes three grant programs:

 - A Community Reinvestment Grant Program would provide services to individuals adversely impacted by the War on Drugs, including job training, re-entry services, legal aid, literacy programs, youth recreation, mentoring, and substance use treatment.

-- The Cannabis Opportunity Grant Program would provide loans to assist small businesses in the cannabis industry owned and controlled by socially and economically disadvantaged individuals.
+- The Cannabis Opportunity Grant Program would provide loans to assist small businesses in the cannabis industry.
+They would go to companies owned and controlled by socially and economically disadvantaged individuals.

 The MORE Act would also open up the Small Business Administration (SBA) to provide funding for legitimate cannabis-related businesses and service providers.